zedgell/Restforce-Tutorial/README.md

-This is a respositry for my medium tutorial on resforce in rails.
+This is a respositry for my medium tutorial on restforce in rails.